dancer1325/rxjs/apps/rxjs.dev/content/guide/subject.md

 // observerB: 3
 ```

-With the approach above, we essentially just converted a unicast Observable execution to multicast, through the Subject.
-This demonstrates how Subjects are the only way of making any Observable execution be shared to multiple Observers.
+With the approach above, we essentially just converted a unicast Observable execution to multicast, through the Subject
+* This demonstrates how Subjects are the only way of making any Observable execution be shared to multiple Observers.

 There are also a few specializations of the `Subject` type: `BehaviorSubject`, `ReplaySubject`, and `AsyncSubject`.